-I was walking along, enjoying a mild February day, when all of a sudden I heard an awful sound.
+I was walking along, enjoying a mild February day, when all of a sudden I heard an awful alarm sound.
 I scrambled to find the source and found that it was coming from my phone.
 Convinced my phone was malfunctioning, I rushed to pick it up and realized it was only an emergency alert.
-When did Android devices get this feature?
 Apparently it’s a feature your wireless provider provides.
 It will also do the same thing for Amber Alerts or Presidential Alerts.

-- Select the Settings icon on the Home screen.
+- Open “Settings” icon on the Home screen.

 - Show extreme threats